Children’s Book Illustrator for Self-Publishing Authors

 — M. B. Holloway

-Specializing in Children’s Book Illustration for Self-Publishing Authors
+Children’s Book Illustrator for Self-Publishing Authors

-Specializing in Children’s Book Illustration for Self-Publishing Authors
+Children’s Book Illustrator for Self-Publishing Authors

-How do you start illustrating a book?
+How do you start illustrating a children's book?

 Illustrations for a book starts with your story and your characters.
 It always helps to provide the written story to the illustrator so they can fully understand the emotions, design the characters and sketch out the appropriate flow of the story.
 Sometimes authors have something specific in mind for the chracter design or for each page, and that works too!